Supercavitation: Applications

 The main applications of supercavitation are supercavitating propellers and the supercavitating torpedo.

 Supercavitating propellers are fitted on military boats, high-performance racing boats, and model racing boats.
 They are shaped to force cavitation on the entire forward face at high speed.
 The cavity collapses far behind the blade, avoiding the spallation observed when conventional propellers accidentally cavitate.

 Supercavitating torpedoes have seen use in at least the Soviet (and Russian), US, German, and Iranian navies.
 On the small scale, supercavitating ammunition is used with German and Russian underwater firearms, and other similar weapons.

 The Soviet Navy developed the first large-scale supercavitating torpedo, the VA-111 "Shkval".
-The Shkval uses rocket propulsion and exceeds the speed of conventional torpedoes by at least a factor of five.
+The Shkval uses rocket propulsion to achieve a maximum velocity of 386 km/h, exceeding the speed of conventional torpedoes by at least a factor of five.
 It began development in 1960 under the code name "Шквал" (Squall).
 The VA-111 Shkval has been in service (exclusively in the Soviet, then Russian Navy) since 1977 with mass production starting in 1978.
 Several models were developed, with the most successful, the M-5, completed by 1972.
 From 1972 to 1977, over 300 test launches were conducted (95% of them on Issyk Kul lake).

 In 1994, the United States Navy began development of the Rapid Airborne Mine Clearance System (RAMICS), a sea mine clearance system invented by C Tech Defense Corporation.
 C Tech proposed a supercavitating projectile stable in both air and water.
 In 2000 at Aberdeen Proving Ground, RAMICS projectiles fired from a hovering Sea Cobra gunship successfully destroyed a range of live underwater mines.
 In March 2009, Northrop Grumman completed the initial phase of RAMICS testing for introduction into the fleet.